derf/db-zugbildung-to-json/README.md

 long-distance trains, but may be used by other european operators as well.
 For instance, the IC services Amsterdam – Berlin and Koebenhavns – Aarhus often use identical three-letter numbers.

+rawType, type, and route are always present.
+The remaining properties are optional.

 #### rawType